-The Plan and the 381 Work Plan include two parcels (the Property) located on the northeast corner of Hamlin Road and Adams Road (Parcel ID Numbers 15-29-101-022 and 15-29-101-023).
+The Plan includes two parcels (the Property) located on the northeast corner of Hamlin Road and Adams Road (Parcel ID Numbers 15-29-101-022 and 15-29-101-023).
 The Property parcels have been referred to as the "West Parcel" (15-29-101-022) at approximately 18.9 acres, and the "East Parcel" (15-29-101-023) at approximately 9.3 acres.
 A portion of the "East Parcel", described as the "fenced area", has historically been presumed to be the location of highest environmental impacts.
 The "East Parcel" has also been known as the former Christianson-Adams Landfill.

-Based on meetings subsequent to the Plan, the proposed redevelopment of the Property will be a residential apartment complex with up to 368 units (reduced from 400 in the Plan) and a separate natural open area (the Project).
+The proposed redevelopment of the Property will be a residential apartment complex with up to 368 units (please note that the Application lists 400 units and should be modified) and a separate natural open area (the Project).
 Although final plans are not yet available, an updated site plan (December 7th) indicates that there will be approximately 7 apartment buildings, several detached garage buildings, a pool amenity area, playground, dog park, retention pond, underground detention area, various bioswales, and open space area.

-The residential component of the Project will redevelop all of the West Parcel and approximately half of the East Parcel.
-This portion of the Project is referred to as Parcel A. Parcel A may be split in the future into Phases 1 and 2.
-The remaining eastern half of the East Parcel is referred to as Parcel B. Parcel B will be created prior to commencement of the Project, and will be maintained as natural open area with the potential surface parking to augment recreational activities on the adjacent City owned property.
-The boundaries of Parcels A and B have not yet been finalized, but the Plan illustrates Parcel B to include the majority of the "fenced area" and some property along Hamlin Road.
+The residential component of the Project will redevelop all of the West Parcel and approximately half of the East Parcel, which is referred to as Parcel A. The remaining eastern half of the East Parcel is referred to as Parcel B. Parcel B will be created prior to commencement of the Project, and will be maintained as natural open area with the potential surface parking to augment recreational activities on the adjacent City owned property.
+The boundaries of Parcels A and B have not yet been finalized, but the Plan illustrates Parcel B to include the majority of the "fenced area" and some property along Hamlin Road, and Parcel A to include the remainder of the Property (see Figure 2 in the Plan).

-The total estimated investment is \$50 million.
+The total estimated investment is \$49 million.
 Total job creation is estimated at 10 full time jobs and 400 temporary construction jobs.
 The listed initial taxable value is \$37,440.
 The future taxable value is based on 30% of the total capital investment, as approved during discussions with the City of Rochester Hills assessor, at \$4,511,232.

 The Plan will start capture in 2019 and will require an estimated 23 years for reimbursement to the Developer.
 The Plan is requesting total reimbursement to the Developer of \$14,201,575 (based on eligible activity costs of \$8,328,415, a contingency of \$1,245,172, and interest costs of \$4,581,988).
 Capture includes RHBRA administrative fees each year of \$10,000, and contributions to the local revolving loan fund each year at 3% of the annual capture, as per the RHBRA policy.
+The Plan includes additional capture for the local revolving loan fund in the last three years of the Plan.